wacncontent/CustomizeTool/removeCommentMooncakeOutput/includes/virtual-networks-vnet-faq-include.md

 ### What services can I use with VNets?

-VNets can be used with a variety of different Azure services, such as Cloud Services (PaaS), Virtual Machines, and web sites.
+VNets can be used with a variety of different Azure services, such as Cloud Services (PaaS), Virtual Machines, and Web Apps.
 However, there are a few services that are not supported on a VNet.
 Please check the specific service you want to use and verify that it is compatible.

 ### Can I use VNets without cross-premises connectivity?